Multiphase modeling of anisotropic biomass particle pyrolysis accounting for particle deformation and coupled gas-phase dynamics: Numerical solution strategy

 \subsection{Darcy and Forchheimer contributions}

 The Darcy and Forchheimer terms are directly included within the solution of the Navier-Stokes equations, and they are non-zero only within the pseudo-phase.
 Given the very low values of the wood permeability vector $\mathbf{K}$ (commonly in the order of $10^{-14}$ m\ts{2}), it is essential that these terms are treated either fully or partially implicitly, as an explicit formulation would require unfeasibly low time steps for stability.
-Using an operator-splitting approach and volumetric averaging, \autoref{eq:DBS} can be simplified to:
+Using an operator-splitting approach \tc{it is possible to isolate the effect of the drag term in \autoref{eq:DBS}, separating it from the rest of the terms of the Navier--Stokes equation.
+Noticing that the \mbox{$\mathbf{F}_{drag}$} term is multiplied by the indicator function \mbox{$H$}, we can use a volumetric average operation to simplify \autoref{eq:DBS} to }: